CommandPost/FCPCafe/docs/learn/workflow.md

 ### Understanding RAM Requirements

 One crucial aspect of achieving optimal performance with Final Cut Pro revolves around understanding and addressing the software's RAM requirements.
-In particular, running FCP on Apple Silicon - Apple's own line of processors - requires careful consideration.
+In particular, running FCP on Apple silicon (Apple's own line of processors) requires careful consideration.
+As all new Macs now use Apple silicon, it's important to get this right.

 ---